Q: Will the resident rotate through all the areas of practice?

 Q: How will didactic coursework be covered?

 A: Didactic course work will be covered through independent readings, clinical education content, and lectures.
-Fellows will be expected to complete some of the didactic course work outside of their work hours.
+Residents will be expected to complete some of the didactic course work outside of their work hours.

 Q: Will the fellow be required to work on weekends?

-A: The fellow will be a part of a non-holiday weekend rotation and be responsible for covering on holiday and accompanying holiday weekend annually.
+A: The resident will be a part of a non-holiday weekend rotation and be responsible for covering on holiday and accompanying holiday weekend annually.

 Q: Are there research opportunities?

 A: The resident will be given an opportunity to complete quality improvement projects, based on the interest of the resident.